JackDca/Mailpilewiki/Accessing-The-GUI-Via-SSH-Tunnel.md

  .../Mailpile/scripts/mp_ssh_remote_setup.sh   cyberspirit.dyndns.org
 ```

 Key in commands to the remote Terminal Emulator window as instructed by the server script.
-When the script is complete on the server, exit the busybox nc command on the remote using <ctrl>c.
-A directory ~/ssh-tunnel should be present on the remote and accessible from the Terminal Emulator shell.
+When the script is complete on the server, exit the last command that was requested by the script for the remote (`busybox nc ...`) using `<ctrl>c`.
+A directory `~/ssh-tunnel` should be present on the remote and accessible from the Terminal Emulator shell.
 It will look something like this:

 ```
 $ ls -l ssh-tunnel